Group-Sparse Model Selection: Hardness and Relaxations: Acknowledgements

-\begin{IEEEbiographynophoto}{Anastasios Kyrillidis} received his 5-year diploma and M.Sc. in Electronic and Computer Engineering from Technical University of Crete in 2008 and 2010, respectively.
-Currently, he is a graduate student at Ecole Polytechnique Federale de Lausanne.
-His research interests includes machine learning, high-dimensional data analysis and mining. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Anastasios Kyrillidis} received his 5-year diploma and M.Sc. in Electronic and Computer Engineering from Technical University of Crete in 2008 and 2010, respectively, and his PhD in Electrical and Computer Engineering from \'Ecole Polytechnique F\'ed\'erale de Lausanne in 2014.
+Currently, he is a Simons Fellowship PostDoc researcher at the WNCG Group at University of Texas at Austin.
+His research interests include convex and non-convex optimization, machine learning and high-dimensional data analysis and statistics. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Siddhartha Satpathi} is expected to graduate in July 2015, with a B.Tech+M.Tech degree in Electrical Engineering and a minor in Computer Science.
+He has worked as a research intern at EPFL, Switzerland, during the period of May to July, 2013.
+His interests are in compressive sensing, greedy algorithms and energy harvesting communication systems. \end{IEEEbiographynophoto}